primitivefinance/arbiter/README.md

 - Arbiter consists of three primary components:
     - **Architect:** A simple execution module to bundle and execute transactions (supports flashbot bundles).
     - **Clairvoyance:** A live monitoring tool supporting historical and real-time concurrent contract data monitoring.
-    - **Simulation** toolbox for testing strategies (REVM).
+    - **Simulate** toolbox for testing strategies.

 ## Architecture:

-There are three primary crates: `architect` which handles the construction and execution of transactions, and `clairvoyance`, which handles the live monitoring of contract events, and `sim`, which handles a large multi-agent simulations in REVM.
+There are three primary crates: `architect` which handles the construction and execution of transactions, and `clairvoyance`, which handles the live monitoring of contract events, and `simulate`, which handles a large multi-agent simulations in revm.
 The program is designed to be modular and extensible.

 ## Features: